Preparing for a Home Inspection

 How to Prepare for a Home Inspection

-When you sell your home in this day and age, the process will typically include a home inspection.
+When you sell your home, the process will almost always include a home inspection.
 Buyers get a home inspection to provide them with an objective second opinion about the condition of the property.
 A home inspector will be looking at the home from an unbiased perspective.

 Preparing your home for the home inspection means that you are presenting it in its best condition and helping to prevent closing delays.
 When you’re going through the stress of selling your home you want the sale to go as smoothly as possible.
 Rather than having concerns revealed during the inspection and possibly jeopardizing the sale, it is best to complete repairs beforehand.
 If you have any invoices or receipts for repairs or recent maintenance, such as the yearly check-up for your furnace, it is best to have them available.

 A few items to address in your home include:

 - slow draining or clogged drains in sinks and any plumbing leaks

 - roofing issues which may cause a wet or damp attic